djangbahevans/teleport/rfd/0192-oci-join.md

     allow:
         # OCID of the tenancy to allow instances to join from.
 Required.
       - tenancy: "ocid1.tenancy.oc1..<unique ID>"
-        # Compartments to allow instances to join from.
+        # OCIDs of compartments to allow instances to join from.
 Only the direct parent
         # compartment applies; i.e. nested compartments are not taken into account.
-        # May be specified by name or by OCID.
-If compartments is empty or a wildcard,
+        # If compartments is empty,
         # instances can join from any compartment in the tenancy.
-        parent_compartments: ["my_compartment", "ocid1.compartment.oc1...<unique_ID>"]
+        parent_compartments: ["ocid1.compartment.oc1...<unique_ID>"]
         # Regions to allow instances to join from.
 Both full names ("us-phoenix-1")
         # and abbreviations ("phx") are allowed.
-If regions is empty or
-        # a wildcard, instances can join from any region.
+If regions is empty, instances can join from any region.
         regions: ["phx", "us-ashburn-1"]
         # Add more entries as necessary.
       - tenancy: "..."